Road Trips in Croatia

 Senj & the Velebit coast

-The stretch below the Velebit mountains — with Krk, Rab and Pag visible offshore and bare limestone ridges rising steeply above — is one of the most striking on the entire route.
+Krk, Rab and Pag sit offshore while bare Velebit ridges rise steeply above the road, making this one of the most striking stretches of the route.

 Northern Dalmatia